Request a Callback 0808 175 1966

 The logo for the Royal New Zealand Air Force is the kiwi.
 Which can’t fly?!?

-Moving to New Zealand – More Useful Information
+New Zealand – Local Information

 If you are living and working in New Zealand, you’re required by law to pay tax within the country.
 You’ll be issued by a tax number through your employer or you’ll need to apply for one if working self-employed.
 You may also be required to complete a P85 declaration before leaving the UK to state you’ll be paying taxes in your new country of residence.
 If you’re retaining UK property that you’re renting out, savings or investments in the UK, then you’ll also need to complete an R105 which must then be passed on to your bank.